Atlantic Charter: Baltic states

+Morocco

+The Atlantic Charter was also used by Moroccan nationalists to lay claim to independence.
+Like many other Asian and African elites, Moroccan anti-colonial organizations interpreted the charter as anti-colonial manifesto and in return called for "the fall of the so-called protectorate" in front of the French and Spanish colonial administrations.

 2021 revitalization

-On 10 June 2021, a revised version of the original Atlantic Charter was issued between U.S. President Joe Biden and U.K. Prime Minister Boris Johnson in Cornwall, England.
+On 10 June 2021, a revised version of the original Atlantic Charter was issued between US president Joe Biden and UK prime minister Boris Johnson in Cornwall, England.
 A statement issued by the White House described the new "revitalized" Atlantic Charter as aimed to meet the "new challenges of the 21st century," while also "building on the commitments and aspirations set out eighty years ago."